Henri Bol: Life and career

-In the late 1970s Bol exhibited in the Old Town Hall of Beek en Donk and at the Philips Leisure Centre in Eindhoven.
+In the late 1970s, Bol exhibited in the Old Town Hall of Beek en Donk and at the Philips Leisure Centre in Eindhoven.
 Subsequently, he showed his work at Smelik & Stokking Galleries in The Hague, Gallery Mokum in Amsterdam and Gallery Gogol in Düsseldorf, Germany.
-In 1988 his wife Gerrie Bol-Klinkenberg launched her own Art Gallery "Blaauw Laaken" where Bol exhibited his paintings with great success until he died in 2000.
+In 1988, his wife Gerrie Bol-Klinkenberg launched her own Art Gallery "Blaauw Laaken" where Bol exhibited his paintings with great success until he died in 2000.

-In the mid 1990s RTL Nederland aired ‘Toppers’, a series of documentaries featuring Dutch celebrities, presented by Willibrord Frequin.
+In the mid-1990s, RTL Nederland aired ‘Toppers’, a series of documentaries featuring Dutch celebrities, presented by Willibrord Frequin.
 Central in one episode was Frits Philips, of the Philips Electronics company.
 Bol featured in this program because he was working on a still life, commissioned in honour of the 90th birthday of the industrialist.

 In 2002, on the occasion of the publication of a monograph on his work, an exhibition was organized at the Museum Kempenland in Eindhoven, titled "Sophisticated and timeless, still lifes by Henri Bol (1945-2000)".

-In 2022 Henri Bol will be the subject of 2 exhibitions in Heusden.
+In 2022, Henri Bol will be the subject of 2 exhibitions in Heusden.
 Museum Het Gouverneurshuis will focus on Bol's artistic upbringing in Eindhoven, how the town Heusden inspired his work, and it will celebrate his success as an artist.
 In Het Blaauw Laaken Kunstkabinet a selection of still life paintings by Henri Bol will be on display.
 It will give a good overview of the development Bol made as an artist.
 His paintings will also be placed in the context of the artists who inspired him and with whom he felt connected.
 A new book on the artist, Henri Bol.
 De leefwereld van een Brabantse fijnschilder, is also published.
-The exhibition was officially opened on Friday 22 April 2022 by the King's Commissioner of North Brabant Mrs Ina Adema.
+The exhibition was officially opened on 22 April 2022 by the King's Commissioner of North Brabant Mrs Ina Adema.

+In 2025, Henri Bol would have turned eighty.
+It also marks 25 years since his passing—a fitting moment to commemorate the life and work of this fine artist through an exhibition and publication.
+This tribute takes shape through the work of his father, the painter Kees Bol.
+Central to the exhibition are the portraits Kees Bol painted of his eldest son Henri.
+On Friday, September 19, Mr. Jeroen van den Bosch, Alderman for Culture and Art of the municipality of Heusden, officially opened the exhibition 'Kees Bol Portretten van Henri' at art gallery Het Blaauw Laaken Kunstkabinet in Heusden.
+Following the opening, author Willemijn Bol presented him with the first copy of the book 'Kees Bol – Portretten van Henri'.